 If you or a loved one was seriously injured in a wreck caused by a large tractor-trailer, you probably have grounds to pursue a personal injury claim against the truck driver and their employer.
 The truck companies know this, which is why they act swiftly after being alerted to an accident involving one of their vehicles.
 In a matter of hours, the scene of a serious truck wreck can be inundated with claims adjusters, investigators, and attorneys for the truck company.
 This is why you need to take some important steps after the collision to protect your claim.

 As mentioned, you should seek timely medical treatment after the collision.
 You also need to follow the instructions provided by your doctor.
 This is extremely important because if you ignore a doctor’s instructions or blow off rehabilitation visits, it sends a red flag to the truck company insurance adjuster and could weaken your injury claim in front of a jury.
 They may think, “well, if they didn’t go to treatment for their injuries, they probably were not hurt that bad.”
-So remember, follow your doctor’s advice.Where a Truck Accident Injury Lawsuit is Typically Filed
+So remember, follow your doctor’s advice.Where Should a Truck Accident Lawsuit Be Filed?

 Many accidents involving commercial trucks occur on interstate highways.
 This is how most tractor-trailers and big rigs haul consumer goods and other items from point A to point B. When someone is hit by a big rig, they may be traveling from one state to another and may not be residing where the collision occurred.
 This leads to an important question – where should a truck accident injury lawsuit be filed?
 In most personal injury cases, the lawsuit is filed in the city or county where the actual incident occurred.
 Also, the suit would be filed in state court rather than federal court.
 However, it is possible for a truck accident case to wind up in federal court or in a court of a different state.